The Top Mistake Parents Make When Changing Their Child's Diet

 That’s the recipe for stronger, more resilient health.

-If we start with food restriction we risk missing the nourishment piece altogether and making things worse; not only by risking nutritional deficiency, but also by straining our children's relationships, and creating fear and stress in the home.
+If we start with food restriction we risk missing the nourishment piece altogether and making things worse; not only by risking nutritional deficiency and depriving your child of the energy they need to heal, but also by straining our children's relationships and creating fear and stress in the home.

 Again, don't get me wrong... there will certainly be room for exploring the stress caused by food as you move through this journey.
 Addressing stress and irritation is one of our Pillars For Resilient Health™.
 It's just not where I suggest you start in most cases (of course we have to exclude established allergies from this... that's not what I'm talking about).